wmlol/py-passgen/README.md

 # py-passgen

-generates a secure password with option to choose length
+generates a secure password with length specified and copies it to your clipboard

-**dependencies:**
+dependencies:
 cli:
 pyperclip